swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 ## Security

-Package plugins will be run in a sandbox that prevents network access and writing to the file system except to intermediate directories (similar to package manifests).
+Package plugins will be run in a sandbox that prevents network access and restricts writing to the file system to specific intermediate directories.
+This is the same sandbox that manifest parsing uses, except that it allows writing to a limited set of output directories.

 In addition, SwiftPM and IDEs that use libSwiftPM should run each command generated by an plugin in a sandbox.
+This sandbox should prevent all network access, and should only allow writing to the directories specified as outputs by the plugin.

 There is inherent risk in running build tools provided by other packages.
-This can possibly be mitigated by requiring the root package to list the approved package plugins.
-This requires further consideration.
+This can possibly be mitigated by requiring the root package to list the approved package plugins, no matter where they are in the graph.
+This requires further consideration, and would be a subject of a future proposal.

 ## Future Directions

 This proposal is intentionally fairly basic and leaves many improvements for the future.
 Among them are:

-- the ability for package plugins to define new types that can be used to configure those plugins in package manifests
-- the ability for a build tool to have depend on different packages than the clients of the plugin that uses it
+- the ability for a build tool to have a separate dependency graph so that it can use different versions of the same packages as those used by the client of the build tool
 - the ability for plugins to have access to the full build graph at a detailed level
 - the ability for prebuild actions to depend on tools built by SwiftPM
 - the ability for package plugin scripts to use libraries provided by other targets
 - the ability for build commands to emit output files that feed back into the rule system to generate new work during the build (this requires support in SwiftPM's native build system as well as in the build systems of some IDEs that use libSwiftPM)
 - the ability to provide per-target type-safe options to a use of an plugin (details below)
+- the ability to define commands that run after building and testing is complete
+- specific support for testing plugin scripts (they can currently be tested using test fixtures that exercise the plugins, but it would be useful to be able to invoke them directly, for example through a `swift package` command that invokes the plugin with specific inputs)

-#### Type-Safe Options
+### Type-Safe Options

-We are aware that many plugins will want to allow specific per-target configuration which would be best done in the package manifest of the project using the plugin.
+We are aware that many plugins will want to allow specific per-target configuration which would be best done in the package manifest of the package that uses the plugin.

 We are purposefully leaving options out of this initial proposal, and plan to revisit and add these in a future proposal.

-In theory options, could just be done as a dictionary of string key/values, like this:
+In theory, options could just be done as a dictionary of string key-value pairs, like this:

 ```swift
 // NOT proposed